Tushar-9802/DPDPA/readme.md

 * You are responsible for the accuracy of information you input
 * You will verify all outputs against official sources
 * You will seek professional advice before making compliance decisions
+* You will have all generated documents reviewed by legal counsel before deployment
 * You will not rely solely on this tool for legal compliance
 * You accept all risks associated with use of this tool